MariusReik/Uib_264_Project2/Rapport.md

 # Lyder Samnøy
 # Marius Reikerås

+# Division of labour
+Marius coded for task 1 and 3, and wrote the rapport for task 3.
+Lyder coded task 2 and wrote most of the rapport.
+We also consulted each other for our own tasks.

 ## Introduction

 This Christmas-themed task aims to explore different machine learning classifiers in situations where data is both labled and unlabled.
 As well as how PCA is used to drastically lower the number of features in a data set without compromising on the accuracy of the models.